snd/sequenz/README.md

 ### use

+a middleware is a function of three arguments: the [request object](http://nodejs.org/api/http.html#http_http_incomingmessage) `req` from the nodejs http server, the [response object](http://nodejs.org/api/http.html#http_class_http_serverresponse)`res` from the nodejs http server and a callback `next`. middleware handles the request and usually modifies the response. if a middleware doesn't end the request it should call `next` to give control to the next middleware.

-the sequenz module exports a single function which takes either an array of middlewares or any number of middlewares as arguments and returns a new middleware that will call the middlewares in order.
+the sequenz module exports a single function. the function either takes a single array of middlewares or any number of middlewares as separate arguments. it returns a new middleware that will call those middlewares in order.

 ### example